QuickFastly/NR-wiki/docs/Nova-Regna/Characters/Leon Van Wolfe.md

 ### Affiliations

-Leon is the firstborn of his generation in the Van Wolfe family, which is one of the oldest families registered in the [[Osterfeld]] Patriciaat, granting him status equivalent to the nobility within the state, and even a measure of special privilege throughout the rest of [[../World/Map/Osun Tanum/Osun Tanum|Osun Tanum]].
+Leon is the firstborn of his generation in the Van Wolfe family, which is one of the oldest families registered in the [[Osterfeld]] Patriciaat, granting him status equivalent to the nobility within the state, and even a measure of special privilege throughout the rest of [[../World/Map/Osun Tanum/index|Osun Tanum]].

 ## History